 I make use of a 'person-centred approach' to explore the personal needs and preferences of those I support and, based on shared thinking, I ensure the use of a working model adapted to suit an individual's, family's or team's particular need/s.

-I also draw on a range of clinical models including Cognitive Behavioural Therapy (CBT), Narrative Therapy, Behavioural Intervention, Acceptance and Commitment Therapy (ACT), Solution Focused Therapy, Systemic Therapy and also Integrative Therapy to achieve this depending upon what feels appropriate to each individual.
+I also draw on a range of clinical models including Cognitive Behavioural Therapy (CBT), Narrative Therapy, Behavioural Intervention, Acceptance and Commitment Therapy (ACT), Solution Focused Therapy, Systemic Therapy and also Integrative Therapy to achieve this depending upon what feels appropriate to each individual / family or system.

 Health Care Professional Council